Jam52/kata-training/ReadMe.md

 Task
 Write a class or module which, when given a requested time for a pre-booked call, will give a response to say whether or not that is a valid time.

+input example:
+only able to book within hours. any structure I would like. function('10-12-2020', '13:50')

+Additional questions (from nic) is there a js library for date/time - moment is the input uniform? would I have to sanitise it? time zones bank hols

+output:
+bool